 Based on the ODSS results, the mining, quarrying, and oil well industry is at a significantly increased risk of silicosis.
 Within the mining industry, the gold quartz and uranium mining sectors have particularly high risks of silicosis.
 By occupation, the highest risk of silicosis is observed among mining foremen, who tend to be longstanding workers within the mining industry and likely incur significant exposure to silica dust over their careers.
 Drilling and blasting occupations also showed high risks of silicosis.

-- Drilling and blasting occupations: 15 times the risk
+- Rock and soil-drilling occupations: 19 times the risk

 Mineral, metal, clay, and chemical processing occupations